The Nose (opera): Performance history

-The opera was staged at Opera Boston in early 2009, and at the Metropolitan Opera in New York City in March 2010.
-This production was revived in 2013, and was beamed to cinemas around the world as part of the Metropolitan Opera Live in HD programme on 26 October.
+The opera was staged at Opera Boston in early 2009, and at the Metropolitan Opera in New York City in March 2010 in a production by the South African artist and director William Kentridge, conducted by Valery Gergiev and Pavel Smelkov.
+This production was revived in 2013 and was beamed to cinemas around the world as part of the Metropolitan Opera Live in HD programme on 26 October.